energietransitie/needforheat-manual-server/docs/source-folder-structure.md

 EnergyQueries follow the same structure as devices.

+## Cloudfeeds manuals

+Cloud_feeds follow the same structure as devices.

 ## Campaign manuals

 Campaign manuals are manuals for a specific campaign.
 This can be something like a privacy policy or an FAQ.
 They are placed in the `campaigns` directory of the manual source.